Failure is the f-word in international development. Unspoken in polite company, yet a reality we all must face.

-Join us for the next Fail Festival, our crash and burn parties around the world, and expect much laughter as we navel-gaze at where we have all gone wrong in international development… and learn how not to star in next year’s Fail Festival.
+It’s now your turn to create the next Fail Festival – crash and burn parties around the world with much laughter as we navel-gaze at where we have all gone wrong in international development… and learn how not to star in next year’s Fail Festival.

 Organize a Fail Festival